 Some long ago changed their attitude toward the nature of the church.
 They conceive of it as merely a denomination among denominations.
 They have reached a point in their thinking where they no longer believe in the ideal of primitive Christianity in the modern world.
-"We need a twenty-first century church, not a first century church," is their theme.
+"We need a twentieth century church, not a first century church," is their theme.
 They are not concerned about the distinctive pattern for the church-indeed, they deny that there is such.
-They would have us believe that the only pattern for the church is the personal life of Christ, and that Acts through Revelation give us only a flawed picture of the church.
+They would have us believe that the only pattern for the church is the personal life of Christ and that Acts through Revelation give us only a flawed picture of the church.
 They and their fellow travelers are now speeding down the road that leads to the swamps and quicksands of unmitigated denominationalism.

-The foregoing examples will suffice to demonstrate that significant winds of change and compromise are blowing through the brotherhood.
-Some congregations have already changed so much that they are unrecognizable as churches of Christ.
-They are dishonest to continue to retain a sign on their property, which reads "Church of Christ."
-Many congregations are in various stages of change that will eventuate in their utter apostasy and loss if they persist.
+Perhaps these examples will suffice to demonstrate that significant winds of change are blowing through the brotherhood.
+Some congregations have changed so much that they are unrecognizable as churches of Christ.
+They have changed so much that they are dishonest to continue to maintain a sign on their property with "Church of Christ" on it.
+Other congregations are in various stages of change that will eventuate in their utter apostasy if they persist.

-Why have they changed in their practice and purpose, yea in their very nature?
+Why have these congregations changed in their practice and purpose, yea in their very nature?
 The answer is because they have changed the message they teach and preach.
-As the seed is to the plant, so is the religious message to the product that it produces.
-The seed of the kingdom of God (the church) is still the Word (Luke 8:10-11).
-Seed still brings forth only after its own kind, both in the physical and the spiritual realm (Gen. 1:11-12; Gal.
+As the seed is to the plant, so is the message to the religious product it produces.
+The seed of the kingdom of God, the church, is still the Word (Luke 8:10-11).
+Seed still brings forth only after its own kind, whether in the physical or the spiritual realm (Gen. 1:11-12; Gal.
 6:7).
 Just as one cannot produce corn from grass burr seed, neither can one produce the church of Christ from the evil seed of a corrupted "gospel."

-The practice of the church follows-and is the result of-the doctrine fed to it.
+The practice of the church follows, and is the result of, the doctrine it is fed.
 It is this simple: Maintain the true message and you maintain the correct practice; Corrupt the message and you corrupt the practice.
 The Lord God has only one plant (the church of His Son) and it proceeds from only one seed (the Gospel of His Son).
-Those who demand change in the church and who are accomplishing their demand by compromising the Gospel need to ponder well the

-Lord's ominous warning: "Every plant which my heavenly Father planted not, shall be rooted up" (Mat.
+Those who demand change in the church and who are accomplishing their demands by changing the Gospel need to ponder the Lord's ominous warning well: "Every plant which my heavenly Father planted not, shall be rooted up" (Mat.
 15:13b).